home-assistant/home-assistant.io/source/_integrations/http.markdown

   required: false
   type: string
 ssl_key:
   description: Path to your TLS/SSL key to serve Home Assistant over a secure connection.
+If using the [Let's Encrypt add-on](https://github.com/home-assistant/hassio-addons/tree/master/letsencrypt) this will be at `/ssl/privkey.pem`.
   required: false
   type: string
 cors_allowed_origins: